 Jane Dismore is a freelance writer of history and heritage and a biographer.
-She writes books and features and is a member of the Society of Authors, the Biographers’ Club, the Biographers’ International Organisation and (as a former practising solicitor) the Law Society of England and Wales.
+She writes books and features and is a member of the Society of Authors, the Biographers’ Club, the Biographers’ International Organisation and, as a solicitor (now non-practising), the Law Society of England and Wales.
 Jane is also an experienced public speaker.
 Her literary agent is Andrew Lownie.

 A list of Jane’s most recent published features can be found further down this page.

 BUYING JANE’S BOOKS: In these difficult times of Covid-19, if you have a problem buying any of Jane’s books, you may be able to buy a copy from her direct.
 Please email her at firstname.lastname@example.org to enquire, saying which country you’re in.

 NEWS Jane’s next book has been commissioned by The History Press.
 It’s called Tangled Souls: Love, Obsession and Scandal among the Victorian Aristocracy.
 Est. date of publication: Feb.
 2022.

 NEWS: Jane’s latest book PRINCESS The Early Life of Queen Elizabeth II (2018) is now (from Nov 2020) published in ebook by Lume Books (below left).
 It’s still available in paperback (below right) from Lyons Press (an imprint of Rowman & Littlefield).
 All editions available from the publishers or from Amazon.
 (See sample reviews)